zommuter/getting-things-not-so-done/README.md

 * Planning a tunnel?
 Information = the requirements, laws, guidelines, etc.
 * Religion?
 Information = e.g. unexplained, probably improbable event.
 Despair.
 Hope. _Lots_.

-Somehow everything boils down to some input information (be it a simple sensory feedback such as feeling cold, or a convoluted network of learned behaviour such as knowing that social behaviour is (or at least, _should_) be more rewarding than _asocial_ behaviour), implied consequences.
+Somehow everything boils down to some input information (be it a simple sensory feedback such as feeling cold, or a convoluted network of learned behaviour such as knowing that social behaviour is (or at least, _should_) be more rewarding than _asocial_ behaviour), implied consequences and our decisions on how to interact (assuming free will, but I defy fatalism despite my cynicism).